eosnetworkfoundation/docs/glossary.md

 A smart contract is a computer program or transaction protocol intended to facilitate, verify, or enforce the negotiation or performance of a contract.
 A smart contract automatically executes, controls, or documents legally relavant events and actions according to the terms of a contract or an agreement.

 ## Staking
-Staking is the act of locking tokens for resources on an Antelope network.
-This includes but is not limited to, CPU time, RAM, and on-chain governance.
+Staking is the act of an account to lock EOS tokens and allows the account to participate in on-chain governance.
+The amount of EOS token staked by the account gives it voting power calculated in proportion with the total amount of EOS token staked.

 ## Standard Account Name
 Standard account names can only contain the characters .abcdefghijklmnopqrstuvwxyz12345. a-z (lowercase), 1-5 and . (period), must start with a letter and must be 12 characters in length.